YichenWangs/second-yr-talk/source.md

 ???

 So far we only talk about individual experiences
+But music is fundamentally social
-What about performing with others in a collaborative context?
+So i took out this instrument to improvise with others in a collaborative context?

 ---